MusicaNova Joins the Harmony Project-Phoenix Orchestra

 South Mountain Community College is at 7050 South 24th Street, Phoenix AZ 85042, just north of Baseline Road.

 MusicaNova is supported by a grant from the Phoenix Office of Arts and Culture.
-Call 480-585-4485 for more information, or visit www.musicanovaaz.com.
+For more information visit www.musicanovaaz.com.